kapc3d/vis101/section1/README.md

 We will automatically copy your repository after each homework deadline. **You do not need to do anything else to submit your work (but make sure that you have pushed the latest version of your homework).** We will count the time of your last commit to the Github repository as your submission time.

-Refer to the [CS 171 web page](http://www.cs171.org/2015/homework/) for more information on how to submit your homework.
+Refer to the [Vis 101 web page](http://kapc3d.github.io/homework.html) for more information on how to submit your homework.

 ### Getting new homework assignments

-When we release a new assignment we will simply add it to the [homework github repository](https://github.com/CS171/2015-cs171-homework).
+When we release a new assignment we will simply add it to the [homework github repository](https://github.com/kapc3d/vis101).

 To get the latest homework assignments and potential updates or corrections to the assignment, run the following.